Lemon Pepper Parsley Dip with Shallots

 You do not want people dunking into this dip and walking around breathing “shallot fire.”
 Soaking them keeps the great flavor while reducing the intensity.

-Make sure you get yourself a mesh strainer for this step and for any future cooking endeavors.
-You will need to strain and drain the shallots so that you are not adding liquid to the dip.
+Be sure you’re using a good strainer to drain the shallots so that you are not adding liquid to the dip.

 But How Much Parsley?!